 - the Consumer must complete and return the application form and pay the relevant administration fee;

 - where a Consumer requests that an unresolved Complaint be passed to the Renewable Adjudication Service, the Code Member must accede to a Consumer’s request and will also be required to pay a fee.

 A decision made under the Renewable Adjudication Service shall be final and binding on both the Consumer and the Code Member so long as it is accepted by the Consumer.
 Once a decision has been accepted by the Consumer, the Consumer or Code Member would not normally be able to pursue the same Complaint through the courts.
 In certain circumstances the fee may be refunded to the Consumer by the Code Member (or vice versa) if the adjudicator finds in their favour and recommends it to be refunded.
 If the decision is not accepted by the Consumer, the decision shall not be final and binding, and either party will be free to pursue the matter through alternative means.
 This will be the end of the Code Administrator’s involvement in the Complaint.

 This Code uses the following definitions.

 Any form of representation including oral representations made in connection with a trade or business in order to promote the supply or transfer of Goods and services.
 Such representations could include those made during or after the sale.

-The independent Arbitration procedure described in section 8.2 which is a means of binding dispute resolution that is cheaper, faster and more effective than court action.
+The adjudication procedure described in section 8.2 which is a means of binding dispute resolution that is cheaper, faster and more effective than court action.

 Nominated Employees who are trained in using the Code and authorised to sign on behalf of a Code Member any quote, commissioning record or other document.